ketch/nodepy/paper.md

 # Related research and software

-NodePy development has proceeded in close connection to the RK-Opt package.
+`NodePy` development has proceeded in close connection to the RK-Opt package.
-Whereas NodePy is focused in the analysis of numerical methods, RK-Opt is focused more on their design through the use of numerical optimization to search for optimal coefficients tailored to specific desired properties.
+Whereas `NodePy` is focused in the analysis of numerical methods, RK-Opt is focused more on their design through the use of numerical optimization to search for optimal coefficients tailored to specific desired properties.
-A common workflow involves generating new methods with RK-Opt and then studying their properties in more detail using NodePy.
+A common workflow involves generating new methods with RK-Opt and then studying their properties in more detail using `NodePy`.

-Some of the research projects that have made use of NodePy (most of which have led to its further development) include development of:
+Some of the research projects that have made use of `NodePy` (most of which have led to its further development) include development of:

  - Strong stability preserving (SSP) Runge-Kutta methods